Sachsen-class ironclad: General characteristics and machinery

 The German navy regarded the ships as poor sea boats, with severe rolling, and a tendency to take on water.
+Steering by alternating engine speeds only worked while steaming in reverse.
 The ships had a very small turning radius, however, and were quick to answer commands from the helm.
 Their standard complement consisted of 32 officers and 285 enlisted men, and while serving as a division flagship, this could be augmented by an additional seven officers and thirty-four sailors.
 After their reconstruction in the 1890s, the ships' crews were significantly increased, to 33 officers and 344 enlisted men, and later to 35 officers and 401 enlisted men.
 The ships carried a number of smaller boats, including one picket boat, one launch, one pinnace, two cutters, one yawl, and one dinghy.